Pan Am Flight 73: Hijacking at Karachi

 Pan Am Flight 73 originated in Mumbai and stopped at the Karachi airport for a scheduled stopover at 4:30 a.m.
 It was carrying 394 passengers and 9 infants, an American flight crew and 13 Indian flight attendants.
 A total of 109 passengers disembarked at Karachi.
 The first busload of fresh passengers from Karachi had barely reached the aircraft standing on the tarmac when the hijacking began to unfold.

-Two hijackers dressed in the sky-blue uniforms of the Pakistan Airport Security Force drove up to the aircraft in a van fitted with a siren and flashing lights.
+The four hijackers were dressed as Karachi airport security guards and were armed with assault rifles, pistols, grenades, and plastic explosive belts.
+The hijackers drove a van that had been modified to look like an airport security vehicle, fitted with a siren and flashing lights.
+They went through a security checkpoint up to one of the boarding stairways to Pan Am Flight 73.
 They rushed up the ramp, firing shots into the air.
 Another two hijackers joined the first two men, one of them dressed in Pakistani shalwar kameez and carrying a briefcase full of grenades.
-There was also gunfire outside the aircraft reported around this time, which killed two Kuwait Airlines staff members working on an aircraft nearby.
+There was also gunfire outside the aircraft reported around this time, which killed two Kuwait Airways ground staff working on an aircraft nearby.
 The hijackers fired shots at the feet of a flight attendant forcing him to close the door.
 Another flight attendant, Neerja Bhanot, was out of sight of the hijackers and relayed the hijack code to the cockpit crew, who subsequently exited the aircraft through the overhead emergency hatch, via the Inertial Reel Escape Device.

 After about 40 minutes from the landing of Flight 73, the airliner came under the control of the hijackers.
-The exit of the pilots immobilised the aircraft.
+The escape of the pilots immobilized the aircraft.

-The four hijackers were dressed as Karachi airport security guards and were armed with assault rifles, pistols, grenades, and plastic explosive belts.
-The hijackers drove a van that had been modified to look like an airport security vehicle through a security checkpoint up to one of the boarding stairways to Pan Am Flight 73.

 The four hijackers were later identified as Zayd Hassan Abd al-Latif Safarini (Safarini, alias "Mustafa"), Jamal Saeed Abdul Rahim (alias "Fahad"), Muhammad Abdullah Khalil Hussain ar-Rahayyal ("Khalil"), and Muhammad Ahmed Al-Munawar (alias "Mansoor").
 Pakistani authorities also identified another accomplice Wadoud Muhammad Hafiz al-Turki ("Hafiz") and arrested him a week later.